How to help Black Lives Matter protesters even if you can't attend demonstrations in person

-Many people are taking part in protests across the US responding to George Floyd's death in police custody and to larger issues of racial injustice.
+Many people are taking part in protests across the US and around the world responding to George Floyd's death in police custody and to larger issues of racial injustice.
 Others have signed petitions or donated money to civil rights organizations.
-If the ongoing coronavirus pandemichas kept you home and left you wondering what else you can do to help, the answer is: a lot.
+If the ongoing coronavirus pandemic has kept you home and left you wondering what else you can do to help, the answer is: a lot.

 Here are some practical actions you can take to support the Black Lives Matter movement and the protesters raising their voices in an international chorus against racism.

-Here's how to find Black Lives Matter protests in your area, learn your legal rights as a protester and educate yourself and your children about systemic racism.
+Also, here's how to find Black Lives Matter protests in your area, learn your legal rights as a protester and educate yourself and your children about systematic racism.

 Donate to bail efforts